 Avoid Wardrobe Malfunctions

 Strapless dresses are all the rage for destination weddings, but they often lead to “wardrobe malfunctions”.
 They become very heavy and tend to pull down underwater.
 Be sure that the dress fits you well and gives you the freedom to move comfortably and swim.
 SOMETIMES, wardrobe malfunctions may lead to some pretty awesome photos… we like to call those “happy accidents” and these usually lead to some of the most amazing and sexy photographs of couples in love you have ever seen.
-Some #NSFW pictures here “Adam and Eve Sessions“
+Some Not so safe for work pictures here “Adam and Eve Sessions“

 Look your best